-We were thrilled to have been contacted a few weeks ago by a freelance writer working for ThoughtCo, an organization dedicated to reliable educational and informational content via the Web.
+We were thrilled to have been contacted by a freelance writer working for ThoughtCo, an organization dedicated to reliable educational and informational content via the Web.
 We understand that sometimes it’s hard to decipher between “vanity” honor societies, and legitimate honor societies in which one must qualify to be a member.

-Our Executive Director, C. Allen Powell had a few thoughts on this, and was able to share them…
+Our Co-Founder, C. Allen Powell had a few thoughts on this, and was able to share them…

 From ThoughtCo’s article:

 “According to the Council for the Advancement of Standards in Higher Education (CAS), “honor societies exist primarily to recognize the attainment of scholarship of a superior quality.”
 In addition, the CAS notes “a few societies recognize the development of leadership qualities and commitment to service and excellence in research in addition to a strong scholarship record.”

 However, with so many organizations, students might not be able to distinguish between legitimate and fraudulent college honor societies.